Inference in Spatial Experiments with Interference using the SpatialEffect Package: Introduction

-We are thus demonstrating a robust approach to studying spatial effects in conservation experiments.
-The methods presented here are more agnostic about the structure of the interference than methods that specify an ``exposure mapping \citep{manski2012_identification_social, aronow_samii2017_interference}.''
+The methods presented here are more agnostic about the structure of the interference than methods that specify an ``exposure mapping'' \citep{manski2012_identification_social, aronow_samii2017_interference}.
 We also work with looser assumptions on the spatial extent of interference as compared to methods based on ``partial interference.''
 See \citet{aronow2020spillover} for a review of approaches based on exposure mappings and partial interference.

 We apply these methods to an experimental study of a forest-conservation PES intervention in Uganda, originally analyzed by \citet{Jayachandran267}.
-We offer a step-by-step demonstration of the tools in the {\tt SpatialEffect} package for R \citep{samii_wang_spatial_package}, which was developed to implement the methods presented in \citet{aronow-samii-wang-spatial}.
-The package includes functions to generate basic AMR estimates, AMR estimates that applying smoothing, confidence intervals, and permutation $p$ values.
-The required input data include raster or geographic point data on outcomes and geographic point data on experimental treatments.
-Our analysis of the Uganda experiment uncovers positive spatial effects that suggest that the original analysis may have understated the overall benefit of the intervention.
+We offer a step-by-step demonstration of the tools in the {\tt SpatialEffect} package for R \citep{samii_wang_spatial_package}, which was developed to implement the methods presented in \citet{wang-etal-spatial}.
+The required input data include raster or geographic point data on outcomes and then either geographic point data or polygon shapefile data on experimental treatments sites.

 In the next section, we provide an accessible discussion of our methods, defining the AMR and strategies for inference.
 Next, we describe how to implement this approach using the {\tt SpatialEffect} package for R, and use a small toy simulation to illustrate.
 We then turn to the forest conservation experiment in Uganda.